 I would recommend using a calming or antioxidant mist depending on your skin.
 My favorite is Dermalogica’s Antioxidant Hydrating Mist.
 It gives your barrier a protective shield while comforting the skin.

-4. Use serums that gently target acne and increases your skins protection.
+4. Use serums that gently target acne and inflammation while increasing your skins protection.
 Watch out for the “smoothing” or AHA/BHA serums.
 We don’t wanna apply that during the day, under our mask.
 Instead, opt for antibacterial, antioxidant, or low doses of niacinamide (or other low key acne fighting ingredients).
 Below are some suggestions:

 5. Use a light weight, protective moisturizer.
 If you have dry, irritated skin, it’s best to use a medium weight moisturizer for sensitive skin.
 (No anti-aging moisturizers)